Brandeis University: Opening

 On April 26, 1948, Brandeis University announced that Abram L. Sachar, chairman of the National Hillel Commission, had been chosen as Brandeis' first president.
 Sachar promised that Brandeis University would follow Louis Brandeis' principles of academic integrity and service.
-He also promised that students and faculty would never be chosen based on quotas of "genetic or ethnic or economic distribution" because choices based on quotas "are based on the assumption that there are standard population strains, on the belief that the ideal American must look and act like an eighteenth-century Puritan, that the melting pot of America must mold all who all who live here into such a pattern."
+He also promised that students and faculty would never be chosen based on quotas of "genetic or ethnic or economic distribution" because choices based on quotas "are based on the assumption that there are standard population strains, on the belief that the ideal American must look and act like an eighteenth-century Puritan, that the melting pot of America must mold all who live here into such a pattern."
 Students who applied to the school were not asked their race, religion, or ancestry.

 Brandeis decided its undergraduate instruction would not be organized with traditional departments or divisions, and instead it would have four schools, namely the School of General Studies, the School of Social Studies, the School of Humanities, and the School of Science.
 On October 14, 1948, Brandeis University received its first freshman class of 107 students.
 They were taught by thirteen instructors in eight buildings on a 100 acre campus.
 Students came from 28 states and six foreign countries.
 The library was formerly a barn, students slept in the former medical school building and two army barracks, and the cafeteria was where the medical school had stored cadavers.
 Historians Elinor and Robert Slater later called the opening of Brandeis one of the great moments in Jewish history.